Skip to content

 6. Provide Hybrid Work Options

-7. Incentivize Workplace Goals
+7. Incentivise Workplace Goals

 Good pay is the baseline.
 Real drive goes deeper.
 Think beyond cash bonuses.
 Extra time off for big wins, chances for learning and growth.